Kazeheki/Alotoc/README.md

                                         Always on top clock

-This project is a clock for everyone who wants a fixiated clock on their screen.
+This project is a clock for everyone who wants a fixated clock on their screen.

 The clock is always visible on top of everything.
 The color can be changed in the preferences by choosing a set color or by typing in a hex-value for the color.